jabney/tinylex/README.md

 lexer.onToken(function (token, match) {
   // We can return a new token, the original token, a modified
   // version of the given token, or nothing at all - in which case
-  // the token will be discarded except for the EOF token. return token
+  // the token will be discarded except for the EOF token which can
+  // only be modified or set to null. return token
 })
 ```